Stratified noncommutative geometry: Introduction

 from algebraic K-theory to topological cyclic homology in \cite{AMR-trace}.
 In a different direction, in \cite{AMR-mackey} we apply our reconstruction theorem to compute the $\Cyclic_{p^n}$-equivariant cohomology of a point for any odd prime $p$.

 We also set up an $\cO$-monoidal enhancement of our theory, where $\cO$ denotes any $\infty$-operad satisfying certain mild conditions (e.g.\! $\EE_n$ for $1 \leq n \leq \infty$); this accounts for the symmetric monoidality of our reconstruction theorem for genuine $G$-spectra.
 In this vein, we make contact with the world of tensor-triangular geometry, by showing that under mild hypotheses a presentably symmetric monoidal stable $\infty$-category admits a canonical \textit{adelic stratification}, which is a symmetric monoidal stratification over the specialization poset of its Balmer spectrum.
-The adelic stratification of $\Mod_\ZZ$ recovers the classical \textit{arithmetic fracture square}, the natural pullback square for any $M \in \Mod_\ZZ$ that is indicated in \Cref{figure.first.instance.of.arithmetic.fracture.square}.
+The adelic stratification of $\Mod_\ZZ$ recovers the classical \textit{arithmetic fracture square}, which is the natural pullback square for any $M \in \Mod_\ZZ$ that is indicated in \Cref{figure.first.instance.of.arithmetic.fracture.square}.

-More generally, for any scheme $X$ satisfying mild finiteness hypotheses, the adelic stratification of $\QC(X)$ recovers an \textit{adelic reconstruction theorem}, which bears a close relationship to existing such formalisms of Beilinson and others.
-In a different direction, the \textit{chromatic stratification} of the $\infty$-category $\Spectra$ of spectra organizes the fundamental objects of chromatic homotopy theory and recovers integral (i.e.\! not $p$-local) and higher-dimensional variants of the chromatic fracture square, as described in \Cref{ex.chromatic.stratn.of.spectra}.\footnote{This is closely related to its adelic stratification, which is described in \Cref{ex.adelic.stratn.of.spectra}.}
+More generally, for any scheme $X$ satisfying mild finiteness hypotheses, the adelic stratification of $\QC(X)$ leads to an \textit{adelic reconstruction theorem}, which bears a close relationship to existing such formalisms of Beilinson and others.
+Moreover, the \textit{chromatic stratification} of the $\infty$-category $\Spectra$ of spectra organizes the fundamental objects of chromatic homotopy theory and recovers integral (i.e.\! not $p$-local) and higher-dimensional variants of the chromatic fracture square, as described in \Cref{ex.chromatic.stratn.of.spectra}.\footnote{This is closely related to its adelic stratification, which is described in \Cref{ex.adelic.stratn.of.spectra}.}

-In a different direction, we introduce what we refer to as the theory of \bit{reflection}.
-This affords a dual form of reconstruction; applied to $\Mod_\ZZ$, this yields the \textit{reflected arithmetic fracture square}, the natural pushout square for any $M \in \Mod_\ZZ$ that is indicated in \Cref{figure.reflected.arithmetic.fracture.square}.\footnote{This particular example can be seen as a consequence of Greenlees--May duality (or even of local duality for $\Spec(\ZZ)$).}
+In a different direction, we introduce the theory of \bit{reflection}.
+This affords a dual form of reconstruction; applied to $\Mod_\ZZ$, this yields the \textit{reflected arithmetic fracture square}, which is the natural pushout square for any $M \in \Mod_\ZZ$ that is indicated in \Cref{figure.reflected.arithmetic.fracture.square}.\footnote{This particular example can be seen as a consequence of Greenlees--May duality (or even of local duality for $\Spec(\ZZ)$).}

-In particular, we establish a precise relationship between the gluing data and the reflected gluing data; in the case of $\Mod_\ZZ$, this specializes to the remarkable equivalence
+In particular, we establish a precise relationship between the gluing data and the reflected gluing data.
+In the case of $\Mod_\ZZ$, this specializes to the remarkable equivalence